 Signs You May Need Gutter Guards

-While gutter guards aren't always needed, indicators of backed up gutters are clear.
-Issues stemming from persistent gutter problems include:
+While gutter guards aren't always needed, signs of backed up gutters are clear.
+Some indicators of persistent gutter problems include:

 - Frequent clogs that cause overflow and water to spill over gutters